basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 :----|:-------
 `Enabled` | Whether the consensus subsystem is enabled on the current node, i.e. whether the `strong_consistency` parameter in <code><a href="/ops/advanced/configs/configuration-files#Strong-Consistency">riak.conf</a></code> has been set to `on`.
 If this reads `off` and you wish to enable strong consistency, see our documentation on <a href="/dev/advanced/strong-consistency#Enabling-Strong-Consistency">enabling strong consistency</a>.
 `Active` | Whether the consensus subsystem is active, i.e. whether there are enough nodes in the cluster to use strong consistency, which requires at least three nodes.
 `Ring Ready` | If `true`, then all of the vnodes in the cluster have seen the current <a href="/theory/concepts/clusters#The-Ring">ring</a>, which means that the strong consistency subsystem can be used; if `false`, then the system is not yet ready.
-If you have recently added or removed one or node to/from the cluster, it may take some time for `Ring Ready` to change.
+If you have recently added or removed one or more nodes to/from the cluster, it may take some time for `Ring Ready` to change.
 `Validation` | This will display `strong` if the `tree_validation` setting in <code><a href="/ops/advanced/configs/configuration-files#Strong-Consistency">riak.conf</a></code> has been set to `on` and `weak` if set to `off`.
 `Metadata` | This depends on the value of the `synchronous_tree_updates` setting in <code><a href="/ops/advanced/configs/configuration-files#Strong-Consistency">riak.conf</a></code>, which determines whether strong consistency-related Merkle trees are updated synchronously or asynchronously.
 If `best-effort replication (asynchronous)`, then `synchronous_tree_updates` is set to `false`; if `guaranteed replication (synchronous)` then `synchronous_tree_updates` is set to `true`.
 `Ensembles` | This displays a list of all of the currently existing ensembles active in the cluster.<br /><ul><li><code>Ensemble</code> --- The ID of the ensemble</li><li><code>Quorum</code> --- The number of ensemble peers that are either leading or following</li><li><code>Nodes</code> --- The number of nodes currently online</li><li><code>Leader</code> --- The current leader node for the ensemble</li></ul>

 ### Inspecting Specific Ensembles

-The `ensemble-status` command enables you to inspect any currently ensembles, i.e. the ensembles listed under `Ensembles` in the sample `ensemble-status` output displayed above.
+The `ensemble-status` command enables you to directly inspect the status of specific ensembles in a cluster.
+The IDs for all current ensembles are displayed in the `Ensembles` section of the `ensemble-status` output described above.

 To inspect a specific ensemble, specify the ID: